The Hidden Power of Normalization Layers in Neural Networks: Exponential Capacity Control: Abstract

 \section{Abstract}

-Normalization methods are fundamental components of modern deep neural networks (DNNs).
-Empirically, they are known to stabilize optimization dynamics and improve generalization.
-However, the underlying theoretical mechanism by which normalization contributes to both optimization and generalization remains largely unexplained, especially when using many normalization layers in a DNN architecture.
+Normalization layers are critical components of modern AI systems, such as ChatGPT, Gemini, DeepSeek, etc. Empirically, they are known to stabilize training dynamics and improve generalization ability.
+However, the underlying theoretical mechanism by which normalization layers contribute to both optimization and generalization remains largely unexplained, especially when using many normalization layers in a deep neural network (DNN).

 In this work, we develop a theoretical framework that elucidates the role of normalization through the lens of capacity control.
 We prove that an unnormalized DNN can exhibit exponentially large Lipschitz constants with respect to either its parameters or inputs, implying excessive functional capacity and potential overfitting. \textit{Such bad DNNs are uncountably many}.
-In contrast, \textit{the insertion of normalization layers provably can reduce the Lipschitz constant at an exponential rate} in the number of normalization operations.
+In contrast, \textit{the insertion of normalization layers provably can reduce the Lipschitz constant at an exponential rate} in the number of normalization layers.
 This exponential reduction yields two fundamental consequences: (1) it smooths the loss landscape at an exponential rate, facilitating faster and more stable optimization; and (2) it constrains the effective capacity of the network, thereby enhancing generalization guarantees on unseen data.
 Our results thus offer a principled explanation for the empirical success of normalization methods in deep learning.